aecel/initialize-project/ReactGuide.md

 }
 ```

-7. Run these
+7. Run this.
+This will run both scripts.

 ```
-npm run predeploy
 npm run deploy
 ```

-8. Check your repo's Github Pages settings.
+8. Go to your github repo.
+There should be two branches of your repo now: main and gh-pages.
+Check your repo's Github Pages settings.
 If it is still not active/published, set your Github Pages source to be the gh-pages branch.